-- Financial viability of health and social care including children's services; - Unacceptable levels of variation in primary care quality and access including significant levels of under-doctoring; - Fragmented health and wellbeing system; - Significantly increasing 0-19 population; and - Insecure joint investment in the children's Early Help offer.
+- Financial viability of health and social care including children's services: - Unacceptable levels of variation in primary care quality and access including significant levels of under-doctoring; - Fragmented health and wellbeing system; - Significantly increasing 0-19 population; and - Insecure joint investment in the children's Early Help offer.

 The Strategy must focus on making an impact on the issues detailed above.
-To ensure that the Strategy is having the impact and making a difference, an outcomes framework including targets and indicators will sit alongside it.
-This will allow the Health and Wellbeing Board to hold organisations and individuals to account for delivery and to monitor the success of the Strategy or otherwise.
+To ensure that the Strategy is having the impact and making a difference, an outcomes framework including targets and indicators will sit alongside the Strategy.
+This will allow the Health and Wellbeing Board, and also the Children's Strategic Partnership Board, to hold organisations and individuals to account for delivery and to monitor the success of delivery on reducing health inequalities in particular.

-3.4 Key to reducing the issues identified in 3.3 is developing a Strategy that focuses on prevention and early intervention and on ensuring that Thurrock citizens 'start well, live well, and age well'.
-This would mean ensuring that the 'system' shifts from responding to illness, to promoting and maintaining good health and wellbeing.
-It also means ensuring the 'system' includes individuals and communities as well as organisations and services and encouraging and promoting individual responsibility as part of the solution.
+3.5 Key to reducing the issues identified in 3.4 is developing a Strategy that focuses on prevention and early intervention.
+This would mean ensuring that the 'system' shifts from responding to illness and high level statutory intervention for children, to promoting and maintaining good health and wellbeing.
 Doing this requires a focus on some of the 'wider determinants of health' - those critical to improving health and wellbeing outcomes for Thurrock's population.
 The determinants that influence good health and wellbeing and ensure the whole population are able to achieve good health and wellbeing outcomes are demonstrated in the following chart: